-Name Age Principal Occupation Committees Served On John P. Friel 67 Director at Preservation Technologies LLC; Audit Committee; Compensation Committee Director at Blue Water Growth LLC; Board Member at Vascor, Inc.; Board Member and Chief Strategy Officer at Magvation LLC; and Senior Partner at Mikan Group.
-56 President and Chief Executive Officer at Reece A. Kurtenbach Daktronics, Inc. 47 Vice President Business Development at Cox Shereta Williams Enterprises, Inc. 58 Global Director of Thought Leadership for Lance D. Bultena Mobility and Transportation at Hogan Lovells.
+Name Age Principal Occupation Committees Served On

+John P. Friel 67 Director at Preservation Technologies LLC; Audit Committee; Compensation

+Director at Blue Water Growth LLC; Board Committee

+Member at Vascor, Inc.; Board Member

+and Chief Strategy Officer at Magvation

+LLC; and Senior Partner at Mikan Group.

+56 President and Chief Executive Officer at

+Reece A. Kurtenbach Daktronics, Inc.

+47 Vice President Business Development at

+Shereta Williams Cox Enterprises, Inc.

+58 Global Director of Thought Leadership for

+Mobility and Transportation at Hogan

+Lance D. Bultena Lovells.

 John P. Friel (67) has been a Director since September 2015 and has served on the Audit Committee since September 2015 and on the Compensation Committee since October 2016.
 Mr. Friel served for 30 years in various capacities at MEDRAD, Inc., a global company that designs, develops, manufactures, sells, and supports medical devices.
 MEDRAD is an affiliate of Bayer, AG.
 He joined MEDRAD in the accounting area and earned a promotion to Treasurer and Vice President of Corporate Planning in 1986 and Vice President of Business Development area in 1987.
 He then served as Executive Vice President of Sales and Marketing from 1989 to 1995, Senior Vice President and General Manager from 1995 to 1998, and as President and Chief Executive Officer from 1998 to 2010.
 MEDRAD received the Malcolm Baldrige National Quality Award twice during his tenure, once in 2004 and again in 2010.
 Mr. Friel retired as CEO of Vascor, Inc. in December 2019, but he remains as a member of the Board of Directors.
-Vascor is a pre-clinical medical device development company.
+Vascor is a preclinical medical device development company.
 He also is currently the Managing Director at Preservation Technologies L.P. and a Director of the medical device industry segment at Blue Water Growth LLC.
 Mr. Friel is the Principal and Founder of Five Radicals, which focuses on Baldrige Performance Excellence, strategic planning, general business consulting to entrepreneurial medical device companies, and private equity business development opportunity search efforts.
 Mr. Friel is a director and Chief Strategy Officer of Magvation, LLC, a medical device development company.
 Mr. Friel is a Senior Partner of the Mikan Group, a general management consulting company.
 He holds a Master of Arts in Law and Diplomacy from Tufts University and a Bachelor of Arts in Political Science and Bachelor of Science in Accounting from Pennsylvania State University.
 Mr. Friel brings to the Board extensive global general management knowledge and practice.
-He has strong experience in building and growing businesses, especially in technical produc
+He has strong experience in building and growing businesses, especially in technical product development and global expansions, which align with many of the Company's initiatives and strategies.